devshorts/LL1/README.md

 LLk
 ===

-A simple LL(k) test lexer and tokenizer for things of the form
+A simple lexer and grammar validator for a lanague of the form.
+It supports arbitrary lookahead as well as alternative testing via backtracking.

 ```
 root := list | assign